projectcontour/contour/site/content/resources/security-checklist.md

       ```
     - Add #security tag to message
 1. Release patches for all supported minors
-    - Submit PRs for fixes with pithy commit messages, or even no commit message
+    - Submit PRs for fixes with pithy commit messages, or even no commit message.
+      The point is to ensure that we don't give away the CVE before the public release in a commit message.
 1. When all patches are released and the embargo date is reached, publish the security advisory which was in draft mode.
 1. Can now send above email to the broader public Contour users mailing list as well
 1. Follow up on cncf-contour-distributors-announce@lists.cncf.io as well notifying users that releases are out